privacyguides/privacyguides.org/blog/posts/staff-announcement.md

 license: BY-SA
 ---

-# Privacy Guides Welcomes Its First Staff Member: Jonah Aragon
+# Jonah Aragon Hired as Project Director

 We are thrilled to announce a significant milestone for Privacy Guides: the addition of our first part-time staff member, Jonah Aragon.
 This achievement is a testament to the unwavering support and generous donations from our incredible community.
 Another major donation came from Power Up Privacy, a privacy advocacy group that funds privacy-related research and development, which made this goal achievable earlier then expected!